The Battery In My Ring Device Seems to Drain Too Fast

 If your device is capturing an excessive number of events each day, you may need to recharge your battery sooner.

-To prevent excessive activity, you can adjust your Motion Settings to a lower sensitivity, disable certain zones, change Motion Frequency to Regularly or Periodically, or adjust the direction of your Ring device so it doesn't detect as much motion.
+You could also adjust the direction of your Ring device so it doesn't detect as much motion.

 Power Settings